Overseas Travel and Fieldwork

 Approval

-Heads of department must approve any international travel on University business to countries or regions that the Foreign Commonwealth and Development Office (FCDO) advise against travel to.
+Heads of department must approve any international travel on University business to countries or regions that the Foreign Commonwealth and Development Office (FCDO) advises against travel to.
+The Safety Office must also review risk assessments for travel to locations where the FCDO advises against.

 Heads of department maintain a responsibility for the health and safety of their staff and students when they travel overseas for University business.
 The Overseas Travel policy statement sets out the arrangements for the safe management of overseas travel, including: